nihalpasham/testnRFi2c/README.md

 # testnRFi2c
-Testing i2c connection between the nRF52840_hal with the `AT88CKSCKTSOIC-XPRO (Microchip XPRO) extension board.
+Testing i2c communciation between the `nRF52840-mdk board` (running the Rust nRF52840_hal) and the `AT88CKSCKTSOIC-XPRO (Microchip XPRO) extension board`.